edwin465/SSVEP-stCCA/README.md

 > all_sub_itr=itr_bci(sub_acc/100,40,(0.7+0.5)\*ones(70,1));
 > mean(all_sub_itr);

-It is comparable to the calibration-based algorithms with minimally required calibration data (i.e., the ms-eCCA with 40 calibration trials and the eTRCA with 80 calibration trials)
+We can achieve the average ITR is `127.86 bpm`.
+I believe that this performance is comparable to some of current calibration-based algorithms with minimally required calibration data (i.e., the eCCA with 40 calibration trials and the eTRCA with 80 calibration trials).

 ## Version
 v1.0: (28 Oct 2022)